My Chemical Romance: 2009–2011: Danger Days: The True Lives of the Fabulous Killjoys

 Gerard Way also said in a November 2009 interview with Rock Sound that the fourth album would be their defining work.
 "A friend who heard the record recently said he now had no interest in listening to our older work anymore, that we had made all our old material redundant.
 I took it as a compliment, the next thing you should always make the last thing seem unimportant and I think that will happen when we finally release this album."
 On March 3, 2010, Iero announced on their official website that Bob Bryar had left the band, writing:

+Since Bryar's departure, My Chemical Romance has not had a full time drummer.
 In a March 2010 MTV interview about the new album, Way explained, "There's no title yet ...
 I'm actually kind of excited about that.
 It's kind of 'anything goes' at this point, but I'm so happy with the songs."
-Though the band since decided on the title of their fourth album, it continued to go unannounced, with various rumors circulating and the band stating on their website that it will be revealed "all in due time" and in Way's words, "a special way this time.
-Maybe some sort of event, something fun, something soon."
+Though the band eventually decided on the title of their fourth album, it continued to go unannounced, with various rumors circulating and the band stating on their website that it will be revealed "all in due time".

-During the San Diego Comic-Con 2010, Way announced that the band had finished recording the fourth studio album.
+During the 2010 San Diego Comic-Con, Way announced that the band had finished recording the fourth studio album.
 This was later confirmed by Iero on the band's website, announcing that the album was "done, finished, kaput, in the proverbial can, and being played loudly as we drive way too fast in our respective cars."
 In September, a trailer video was uploaded to My Chemical Romance's official YouTube page titled Art is a Weapon, which announced the title of the album: Danger Days: The True Lives of the Fabulous Killjoys.
-The video featured the band wearing strangely colored outfits and battling unusual characters in a desert surrounding, and featuring a sample of music from the song "Na Na Na (Na Na Na Na Na Na Na Na Na)".
-Notable comic book author and the band's personal friend, Grant Morrison, makes a special appearance, in the role of an enemy and leader of a band of masked characters.
 On September 22, 2010, the band premiered their song "Na Na Na (Na Na Na Na Na Na Na Na Na)" on Zane Lowe's BBC Radio 1 show, and Los Angeles-based radio station KROQ-FM.
+The song officially release as a single on September 28.
 The album was released on November 22, 2010.
+The second single, "The Only Hope for Me Is You", was released on October 12, 2010.
+Some of the other singles from the album include, "Sing", and "Planetary (Go!)".
+"Sing", in particular, would go on to be covered by the cast of the American musical drama TV series Glee in February 2011, and later re-recorded as a charity single in response to the 2011 Tōhoku earthquake and tsunami.
+American broadcaster Glenn Beck labelled the song as propaganda, stating that it was an example of how "our whole culture right now is set up for you and the values that we grew up on to lose", and was an anthem telling people to "join [them]".
+Gerard Way responded to the accusation by saying "I think the word Glenn Beck was looking for was 'subversion' not 'propaganda' [...]
+I don't know what it would be considered propaganda for—truth?
+Sentiment?".